Church Safety Training: Room Entry & Emergency Care

 Derrick Crews

-Derrick is a nationally certified instructor through the International Association of Directors of Law Enforcement Standards and Training, and has a Bachelor's in Criminal Justice from American Military University.
+Derrick is a nationally certified instructor through the International Association of Directors of Law Enforcement Standards and Training and has a bachelor's in Criminal Justice from American Military University.

 IMPORTANT INFORMATION

 Training consists of several repetitive practical exercises involving walking, kneeling, squatting, and turning corners.
 This course is NOT delivered in a classroom lecture-style format.
-Participation in the practical exercises is not mandatory.
-If you care to be an observer only it will be up to you.

 Working Lunch: Learners are expected to pack a light lunch that does not require refrigeration.
 This will be a full day of training.

-DO NOT BRING ANY LIVE FIREARMS TO THIS TRAINING.
 Training firearms will be provided.